 Martin "Trader Jon" Weissman, owner and namesake of Trader Jon's Bar, was well known for his personal eccentricities such as his famously mismatched socks and "Tradernomics" as well as his eclectic establishment.
 One of Pensacola's top tourist destinations for decades, Trader Jon's, decorated with photos and memorabilia, some traded for drinks, was a safe haven where young flight students, military personnel, astronauts and movie stars rubbed shoulders with local politicians, characters and the occasional ne'er-do-well.
 Trained as a U. S. paratrooper in WWII, Trader's lifelong love of naval aviation and his livelihood were inseparable.
 There was truly nothing like it on Earth!
 Step inside and experience the legend that was Trader Jon's.

-The Trader Jon Room is housed in the T. T. Wentworth, Jr. Florida State Museum.
+The Trader Jon Room is housed in the Pensacola Museum of History.
 Open Tuesdays, Thursdays, and Saturdays.